 4. Increased risk of closing with unresolved title issues, impacting future ownership rights.

-Title Defect Ramifications
+Title Defect Exposure

 1. Waiver of claims related to title defects, limiting dispute resolution options.